Home » Easy » Repurposed Pallet Coffee Cup Rack

 Stencil: All You Need is Love & a Strong Cup of Coffee

-So, I did a couple of live videos on Periscope showing how I do the stenciling for signs.
-I edited 3 videos to show how I remove the backing, place the stencil, and THEN weed out the letters.
+I did a couple of live videos showing how I create stencils for signs.
+I edited three videos to show how I remove the backing, place the stencil, and THEN weed out the letters.
+The following images are snippets from that video series.

-Using the box around each of the lines of text is the key to making this work so easily.
-I just rip the contact paper down those lines.
+Using the box around each line of text is the key to making this work so easily.
+I rip the contact paper down those lines.

 You can see I used painter’s tape to mark the edge, so that when I have the stencil in my hands, it will be easy to center.